WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 Once you’ve fixed the WordPress critical error, it’s essential to prevent it from happening again.
 Regular maintenance and smart management can protect your WordPress website from unexpected downtime or data loss.

-Outdated WordPress core, themes or plugins are major causes of critical errors.
+Outdated WordPress core files, plugins or themes are a common cause of critical errors.

-• Always update to the latest version of WordPress.
+• Update WordPress to the latest stable version

 • Regularly update installed plugins and themes to ensure compatibility with newer PHP versions.